w6thsi/mendeley-javascript-sdk/README.md

 ### Client Credentials Flow

 Client Credentials allow you to use your client id & secret to obtain an access token to access the Mendeley API.
+Use this to read publicly available data that is not specific to an individual user.

-This flow should only be used by clients that will not leak your client secret into the public domain, e.g. use only on the server side and never in the browser.
+This flow should only be used by clients that will not leak your client secret into the public domain, e.g. never use this in the browser.

 To obtain a client id and secret, register your app on [the Mendeley developers site][].